MarcMeszaros/flickr-feed/README.md

 ## Development & Running

 Can be run/built locally with node.js.
+A modern browser is also required.

 1. Install node.js (6.1.0+)
 2. Run `npm install` in shell in root directory